Explore our expert-made templates & start with the right one for you.

 This article covers best practices for reducing the price tag of Elasticsearch using a data lake approach.
-Want to learn how to optimize your entire streaming data infrastructure?
-Check out our technical whitepaper to learn how leading organizations generate value from cloud data lakes.
-Get the paper now!
+Want to learn how to optimizing your log analysis?
+Check out A Data Lake Approach to Event Stream Analytics.

 Elasticsearch is a fantastic log analysis and search tool, used by everyone from tiny startups to the largest enterprises.
 It’s a robust solution for many operational use cases as well as for BI and reporting, and performs well at virtually any scale – which is why many developers get used to ‘dumping’ all of their log data into Elasticsearch and storing it there indefinitely.